Aug 31, 2024

 • When girls video-call you, their boobs are out.

-• The phasing out of one-ply toilet paper.
+• The eradication of one-ply toilet paper.

 THE GOOD GUY